 It’s funny how we humans love to blame other people, “glass ceilings” and all kinds of outside forces for holding us back.

-I call these “(b)lame” excuses and “mythaken” thinking – for the obvious reasons.
+I call these “(b)lame” excuses and “myth-taken” thinking – for the obvious reasons.

-The truth is: Often our success and happiness is being hindered by our own limiting beliefs and limiting habits – with our learned imaginary Glass Walls – and thereby our learned self-sabotaging behaviors.
+The truth is: Often our success and happiness are being hindered by our own limiting beliefs and limiting habits – caused by our learned imaginary Glass Walls.
+As a result, we develop learned self sabotaging behaviors.

 So what stops us from seeing that there’s no Glass Wall to be seen?
 What I call “The 3 C’s”!